EVRAZ plc – Annual report – 31 December 2020

 EVRAZ encourages employees to raise concerns to their line managers if they believe the Group’s policies or cardinal principles are somehow violated.
 If employees, clients, or contractors feel unable to do so via other means and procedures, a confidential hotline is available 24/7.

 EVRAZ consistently performs thorough background and criminal record checks on all potential employees.
 Among other requirements and norms, the policy specifies that all necessary effort is invested only after the candidate gives written permission to work with his/her personal data.
 The Group is committed to protecting each individual’s privacy and works in full compliance with relevant laws on personal data.

 Conflict of interest policy

 A conflict of interest is a set of circumstances in which employees have financial or other personal considerations that may compromise or influence their professional judgment or integrity in carrying out their work responsibilities.
 The policy specifies how to identify, consider and duly take care of situations with signs of such conflicts.

 HR together with compliance managers routinely check whether there are conflicts of interests in the Group, whereas employees and particularly their managers are expected to provide information about any potentially risky situations.
 Special commissions consider cases that are reported and found to come up with the best possible solution to each individual situation.

 Contractor/supplier due diligence checks

-To guard against unscrupulous, unreliable, or suspicious would-be agents and partners, the company runs comprehensive due diligence checks on a business or person prior to signing a contract.
-EVRAZ fervently upholds a know-your-partner/client policy and in doing so is fully compliant with the applicable anti-corruption laws.
+To guard against unscrupulous, unreliable, or suspicious would-be agents and partners, EVRAZ runs comprehensive due diligence checks on a business or person prior to signing a contract.
+The Group strictly enforces a know-your-partner/client policy and in doing so is fully compliant with the applicable anti-corruption laws.
 The investigation includes but is not limited to checking the company’s business reputation and solvency, as well as its top management’s profile and reputation.